 To be as safe as possible, do not lift the cardboard with your hands, particularly in warm weather.
 You should not need to lift your cardboard at all as once it is laid you should put wood chips or straw over the top to hold it down.

-Egg cartons are a fantastic carboard for your garden as they are a soft cardboard and will break down quickly.
+- Egg cartons are a fantastic cardboard for your garden as they are a soft cardboard and will break down quickly.